 Deep Sea Fishing– No matter your skill level, deep sea fishing in the south of Florida is a “must have” experience.
 Not only is it fun to spend the day out on the water and see the beautiful Jupiter lighthouse, but you’ll bring home some dinner too!

-My family has gone deep-sea fishing by chartering The Samana for several yearsnow, and we’ve always had a great experience.
-We catch enough that we bring a cooler full of fish with us back to the Sailfish Marina (the kitchen staff there will prepare and cook your fish for you to eat at their restaurant).
+My family has gone deep-sea fishing by charteringThe Samanafor several years now, and we’ve always had a great experience.
+We catch enough that we bring a cooler full of fish with us back to the Sailfish Marina, as the kitchen staff will prepare and cook your fish for you to eat at the restaurant.

 Juno Beach Pier– A great place to bask in the sun, swim, do a little fishing, and enjoy the views!
-There is a small admission to go out onto the pier, but it’s worth it to people-watch and see what crazy things people reel in on their fishing lines!
+There is a small admission to go out onto the Juno Beach pier, but it’s worth it to people-watch and see what crazy things they reel in on their fishing lines!
 There are also quite a few shark spotting videos here if you get into it on YouTube!!

 John D. MacArthur State Park– A local barrier island preserve, this gives an insight as to what south Florida looked like before all the condos and hotels.
 The park has a nature center, and visitors can swim, picnic, snorkel or surf at the pristine beach.
 It’s also possible to fish in the lagoon by wading or kayaking.

 Downtown West Palm– The city center is just as ritzy and fancy as downtown Miami, and definitely worth a visit if you’re in the area.
 An outdoor shopping complex called City Place is a great starting point.
 Just make sure to dress your best!
 Also keep an eye out, I’ve seen a few celebrities here over the years!
-Check here for a longer list of things to do in the city!

 The Gardens Mall– When those classic Florida pop up storms make an appearance, this is a great indoor activity option.
 It’s a beautiful clean mall filled with all the poshest stores for the area’s wealthy crowd.
-While I usually couldn’t afford much, it’s still a great place to window shop and check out the displays!
+While I usually can’t afford much, it’s still a great place to window shop and check out the displays!

 Carmine’s– ranked one of the best Italian restaurants in the entire country, it’s definitely worth visiting!